 “The Hong Kong identity that emerged was based on a shared outlook and a common popular culture which blended traditional Chinese culture with that imported from overseas, with the influences of the USA, Britain and Japan being particularly noticeable.
 This shared outlook incorporated elements of the traditional Confucian moral code and emphasis on the importance of the family, as well as modern concepts like the rule of law, freedom of speech and of movement, respect for human rights, a limited government, a free economy, a go-getting attitude and pride in the local community’s collective rejection of corruption.”

-I was looking for a book on the history of Hong Kong that would focus as much, if not more, on the Chinese as on the British.
+I was looking for a history of Hong Kong that actually focused on the Chinese — not just the British.
+Most books get that wrong.

 4. The Gate to China: A New History of the People’s Republic and Hong Kong